A wrist fracture is a break in one or more of the bones in the wrist. This fact sheet will focus on a break in the scaphoid bone.

-Your doctor will ask about your symptoms, physical activity, and how the injury occurred.
-The injured area will be examined.
+The doctor will ask about symptoms, past health, and how the injury happened.
+Images may be taken with:

-Some fractures cause pieces of bone to separate.
-The doctor will need to put these pieces back into their proper place.
+Some fractures cause pieces of bone to come apart.
+These pieces will need to be put back into place.
 This may be done:

 The American Orthopaedic Society for Sports Medicine